Skip to Main Content

 Guidelines

-The Library collects, develops, and maintains collections in a variety of formats, however the preferred format for collection materials is electronic and/or online accessible.
-Collections focus on the following core subject areas: dentistry, medicine, nursing, basic medical sciences, and allied health sciences.
-Materials are also acquired in related subject areas such as: public health, pharmacy, psychology, health care management, and history of the health sciences.
+Library staff collect, develop, and maintain collections in a variety of formats, however the preferred format for collection materials is electronic and/or online accessible.
+Collections focus on the following core subject areas: dentistry, medicine, nursing, basic medical sciences, allied health sciences, and public health.
+Materials are also acquired in related subject areas such as: pharmacy, psychology, health care management, and history of the health sciences.

 Information resource decisions are based on a solid understanding of the teaching, learning, and research priorities of the Health Science Center.
-The Office of the Director is responsible for the overall collection budget and works collaboratively with the Resource Management department to oversee budget allocations.
-Selection decisions are cooperative effort between the Library Committee, Library Liaisons, and the Collection Development Committee.
-Each of these entities provides valuable feedback that guides collection decisions.
+The overall collection budget and final selection decisions are established by the Senior Library Director with input from the Associate Director of Resource Management.
+Selection decisions also consider the valuable feedback received from the Library Committee, Library Liaisons, and the Collection Development Committee.

-The Library Committee is composed of representative faculty appointed by the President of the University and works with the Library to serve in a consultative and advisory capacity.
+The Library Committee is composed of representative faculty appointed by the President of the University and works with Library leadership to serve in a consultative and advisory capacity.

 Library Liaisons are assigned to each of the schools, work as an integral part of the curriculum, and provide input about resource needs based on program requirements.